sStonemason/RET-CLIP/README.md

 | [Paper](https://arxiv.org/pdf/2405.14137) |

 ## News
-* 2026.1.29 Introducing ReVision — the most powerful retinal foundation model to date ([LINK](https://arxiv.org/abs/2512.14499)).
+* 2026.1.29 ⭐Introducing ReVision — the most powerful retinal foundation model to date ([LINK](https://arxiv.org/abs/2512.14499)).
 * 2024.7.16 Fix several bugs in the code.
 * 2024.7.10 Release the pretrained model using vit-b-16 as vision backbone.
 * More updates coming soon...